ellyshaw/Uber-Cool/README.md

 Enter the cavernous Reddit folder to find cave carvings of the creatation of a wordcloud from a Reddit Comment thread as well as a copy of the cloud.

 ****************************************************
-## Scikit learn predictions for unemployment in London
+## SciKit learn predictions for unemployment in London
 ****************************************************

-It may sound scary but this alien tech is kind, like e.t. the code found in the file unemployment prediction uses previous unemployment data to predict the future. this link shows the results with the red based on real data and the blue a prediction;
+It may sound scary but this alien tech is kind, like E.T.
+The code found in the file unemployment_prediction uses previous unemployment data to predict the future.
+This link shows the results with the red based on real data and the blue a prediction: https://plot.ly/~RobDavies1995/27
-https://plot.ly/~RobDavies1995/27

 **********
 ## TFL Stuff
 **********
-Contains the TFL data and the tableau file used to generate the Tableau Public above.
+Contains the TFL data and the Tableau file used to generate the Tableau Public above.